 Thinking about ways to make a meaningful impact in the world?
 There is an easy answer: Working with the planets future.

 Whether your specialty is in child management, horseback riding, rock climbing, art, Judaics, mountain biking, or something else—we want to know what you can do.
 Tell us the special ‘thing’ that you will bring to camp; even if it’s not something listed under our programming, we want to know about it.

 Extra pay goes to certified staff for specific positions are qualified to receive extra pay.
 If you are joining our team with pre-certifications in your assigned area of expertise please let us know, it helps both you and our organization.

 Check out some of our job descriptions below, and scroll down a little further to get some basic info before applying.

 MERAKZIM - ADMINISTRATIVE TEAM

 Merakzim, the management team, are the shapers of the summer to come.
 It’s also a category that houses some essential positions who help keep camps cogs turning on a daily basis.
 These positions should also expect to some communication before camp starts and know that their summer schedule will be a little bit more hectic than others.
 We look to these staff members as the role models for our tsevet kehilah (staff community) and expect them to set a high bar for others to look to.

 The Program Director (Head of Programs) supervises the tsevet mumchim (program staff) running activity areas and provides support where needed.
-They, along with the Rosh Machaneh (Head of Camp) are responsible for setup and dissemination of the camp schedule’s setup and dissemination, in addition to monitoring the day to day flow of camp.
+They, along with the Camp Program Coordinator are responsible for setup and dissemination of the camp schedule’s setup and dissemination, in addition to monitoring the day to day flow of camp.
 They provide feedback to the tsevet mumchim throughout the summer, making sure that programmatic goals in each area are being met and that tsevet mumchim are creating a programmatic flow that works for the age groups they are working with.
 Applicants for this position should have at least two years working in camp or outdoor education, with specific experience leading a variety of camp-style programs to be a good resource to the tsevet mumchim, and have experience with creating a schedule.